survos/survos-documentation-orig/modules/field.rst

-...
+..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

 ..  _field:

-field: Field Survey Types
+Field Survey Types
 =======================================
 Field Data Collection at a Specific Place